Easyjet French unions call for further strikes - union source

-PARIS Dec 26 French cabin crew unions at low-cost airline Easyjet will follow up a Christmas strike over profit sharing and rotas with another two-day strike on Dec.
+PARIS French cabin crew unions at low-cost airline Easyjet (EZJ.L) will follow up a Christmas strike over profit sharing and rotas with another two-day strike on Dec.
 31 and Jan.
 1, a union source said on Friday.

 The initial strike, which began on Dec.
 25, was expected to lead to around 40 cancellations at the UK airline's French operations on Friday.